 While the player should provide a straight-forward approach to adding offline support to your application or site, we recommend developers looking to implement this feature to first familiarise themselves with general offline concepts and limitations.
-This article, this article and this article should help.
+This storage for the web article should help.

 Offline support is only provided for on-demand video streaming.
 Live and DVR streaming are not supported for offline storage and playback due to their nature.